-Time periodic driving is a prominent technique for the $in-situ$ coherent control of quantum dynamical processes.
+Time-periodic driving is a prominent technique for the $in-situ$ coherent control of quantum dynamical processes.
 However, exactly solving the quantum dynamics of the system with time-varying Hamiltonian is particularly difficult \cite{Bloch-PR-1940,Giscard-PRR-2020}.
-As long as the drive is weak enough and nearly resonant with the quantum state transition of a target observable, the rotating wave approximation (RWA) may provide a good estimate of the dynamics \cite{RWA,note}.
-However, understanding the physics of quantum systems beyond the RWA is required from both from a fundamental and a practical perspective.
-In the realm of faithful quantum information processing (QIP), the need for fast gates in order to suppress quantum errors requires drives strengths that could exceed those valid for the RWA.
-Motivated by this, theortical effort has been directed to understanding quantum driven systems beyond the RWA \cite{Bloch-PR-1940,Giscard-PRR-2020}, along with many experimental works under strong driving across many different physical systems. \cite{Andrews-JPB-1975,Fuchs-Science-2009,Tuorila-PRL-2015,Deng-PRL-2015,Laucht-PRB-2016,Pietik-PRB-2016,Sie-Science-2017,Koski-PRL-2018}.
-Existing studies exploring driven systems beyond the RWA, however, focus on a single driven mode and do not address the coupling of different degrees of freedom, such as the use of driving fields to induce sideband transitions between modes.
+As long as the drive is weak enough and nearly resonant with the quantum state transition of a target observable, then the rotating wave approximation (RWA) may provide a good estimate of the dynamics \cite{RWA,note}.
+It is, however, necessary to understand the physics of quantum systems beyond the RWA from both from a fundamental and a practical perspective.
+In the realm of faithful quantum information processing (QIP), the need for fast gates to suppress quantum errors requires drive strengths that could exceed those that are valid for the RWA.
+Motivated by this problem, theoretical effort has been directed to understand quantum driven systems beyond the RWA \cite{Bloch-PR-1940,Giscard-PRR-2020}, along with many experimental works that have used strong driving across many different physical systems. \cite{Andrews-JPB-1975,Fuchs-Science-2009,Tuorila-PRL-2015,Deng-PRL-2015,Laucht-PRB-2016,Pietik-PRB-2016,Sie-Science-2017,Koski-PRL-2018}.
+Although the previous studies have explored driven systems beyond the RWA, they focus on a single driven mode and do not address the coupling of different degrees of freedom (e.g., the use of driving fields to induce sideband transitions between modes).